Biography – Jacky Dreksler

 During these years, Jacky also wrote the music and lyrics for songs performed by artists including Costa Cordalis, Heino, Milva, Mike Krüger, The Flippers, Nicole, Tony Marshall, Marlene Charrell and for his friend Hugo Egon Balder.
 He wrote the songs for three Roland Kaiser LPs and one LP with 10 chansons for Charles Aznavour.
 For the NDR, he composed and produced a jingle concept consisting of ten jingles.
 Singer: In the meantime, producer Jack White had offered Jacky a career as an international music star.
 Together with Hugo Egon Balder, he composed, wrote lyrics for and produced two Reggae songs.
 He unfortunately ruined any chance of success by singing the songs himself, under the pseudonym Adja Lion.
 A further attempt at vocal stardom with his fifties retro group Milkshake (Title song: Shoobedo-A, B side: Shoobedo-B), ended, after an appearance on Wim Thoelke’s Der Große Preis, with the sale of at least 140 records.
 Since then, Jacky has been more considerate to listeners and confines his singing efforts to his own four walls.
 Industry presentations: Starting in 1988, Jacky worked as author and consultant for major industry events and trade show presentations, including jobs for Agfa, Citroen, Ford, Grundig, Mannesmann, Melitta, Siemens and Mercedes.
 Audio books for children: With Roland Kaiser, he developed and wrote the children’s audio cassette series Pad Panda.

-In 1991, Jacky switched to the producers’ camp with 130 episodes of an NDR game show (as managing director and producer in his own companies, Atlantic Media, with Roland Kaiser, and Pacific Productions with his wif Babs.)
+In 1991, Jacky switched to the producers’ camp with 130 episodes of an NDR game show (as managing director and producer in his own companies, Atlantic Media, with Roland Kaiser, and Pacific Productions with his wife Babs.)
 He produced music videos, created and produced the show Schreinemakers Live for two years and, in the course of five years, over 150 episodes of RTL Samstag Nacht, in collaboration with Hugo Egon Balder.
 Jacky discovered Markus Maria Profitlich as new television talent and produced his first show.
 He produced the series Karls Kneipe with Karl Dall, the children’s comedy series Alles Klar for Nickelodeon and a further 400 or so comedy shows, game shows and late-night shows for television stations RTL, SAT1, HR, ZDF and NDR.
 In 1995 he produced the awards show for the Bayerischer Fernsehpreis and the programming press conference for RTL.
 Likewise in 1995, Jacky founded the profit center Feedback (with RTL as partner), became its managing director and produced the late night show RTL Nachtshow, hosted by Thomas Koschwitz.
 In conjunction with the Canadian company Rozon, he co-produced Just Kidding, a candid camera show with Mirco Nontschew, a Special with Michel Courtemanche and Just For Laughs (for the Comedy Festival in Montreal).

 Man of independent means

-In 1998, Jacky elected to take an extremely early retirement, devoting all his attention to his wife (physician and co-owner of Pacific Productions) and his two daughters (11 and 16), his guitar and keyboards and his books (favorite themes: epistemology, social psychology and evolutionary biology).
+In 1998, Jacky elected to take an extremely early retirement, devoting all his attention to his wife (physician and co-owner of Pacific Productions) and his two daughters (11 and 16), his guitar and keyboards and his books (favourite themes: epistemology, social psychology and evolutionary biology).

 Since 2001, Jacky has been called back from the grave once a year to act as jury member for the Deutscher Comedy Preis.
 In 2003, he also let himself be resuscitated for consulting tasks in connection with Hit-Giganten, a music show series produced by his friend Hugo Egon Balder.